 Smart battery chargers are very useful at optimizing the charging process automatically, and even trickling power to your battery when you’re not using it in the off-season.

-Best way to charge a deep cycle battery
+Best way to charge a trolling motor battery

 If you have an onboard charger, well, you don’t need to do much, just remember to plug in when you dock.
 Check the terminals every few months though.